When to Say "Yes"

-It involves sketching a balance scale that weighs the consequences—as the counterpart sees them—of saying yes and no. If they currently tilt towards no, your task is to increase the perceived advantage of saying yes, while reducing whatever benefit there may be for them to say no, or to do a combination of both.
-In other words, to have them see the reasons for yes as greater than the arguments for saying no.
+It involves sketching a balance scale that weighs the balance of the consequences—in your counterpart’s eyes—of saying yes or no. If they currently tilt towards no, your task is to increase the perceived advantage of saying yes, while reducing whatever benefit there may be for them to say no, or to do a combination of both.
+In other words, you want them to see the reasons for yes to you as greater than the arguments for saying no.

 I would add another element to the Getting to Yes analysis.
 It complicates things, but it’s important.
 As others think about whether to say yes or no (and as we do, ourselves), the choice often isn’t between deal and no deal.
 Rather it is between accepting the proposal on the table or continuing the negotiation in hopes of getting still more.
 If you haven’t done so already, check out the When to End Negotiations module earlier in this unit.